EGI-Federation/documentation/content/en/users/tutorials/data-transfer-grid-storage/_index.md

 cfc884f8-1181-11ec-b9c7-fa163e5dcbe0
 ```

-Which return the jobid correspondedent to the transfer that you started.
-To
-check the status of the transfer youcan use the returned jobid and use the
+To check the status of the transfer you can use the returned job ID and use the
-following command:
+following command specifying the server controlling the transfer, the source and
+the transfer itself:

 ```shell
 $ fts-transfer-status -s https://fts3-public.cern.ch:8446/ cfc884f8-1181-11ec-b9c7-fa163e5dcbe0
 FINISHED
 ```

-which specify the server that control the transfer, the source and the transfer
-itself.
-The last option '-o' specify that the file should be overwritten if
+The last option `-o` specify that the file should be overwritten if present on
-present on the destination.
-If this option is not present and a file with the
+the destination.
+If this option is not present and a file with the same name
-same name exists on the destination, the transfer itself will fail.
-If you use
+exists on the destination, the transfer itself will fail.
+If you use this option
-this option you should make sure that it is safe to do so.
+you should make sure that it is safe to do so.

 ## Using the WebFTS Data Transfer interface

-### Access the WebFTS interface
+### Accessing the WebFTS interface

-The WebFTS is accessible at this URL, [WebFTS](https://webfts.cern.ch/)
+The WebFTS is accessible at this [CERN FTS URL](https://webfts.cern.ch/).
 Similarly to what has been done from the command line interface you need to
 provide our private key for delegation of the credential.
 To do that you use the
 following command: